bridgetownrb/bridgetown/bridgetown-website/src/_docs/front-matter.md

       </td>
       <td>
         <p>

-          You can specify one or more categories that the post belongs to, and then you can use that to filter posts in various ways or use the "slugified" version of the category name to adjust the permalink for a post.
+          You can specify one or more categories that the resource belongs to, and then you can use that to filter posts in various ways or use the "slugified" version of the category name to adjust the permalink for a post.
 Categories (plural key) can be specified as a <a